Analysis | What we know about the timeline of the White House coronavirus cluster — and what we don’t

 In a typical case, symptoms appear five to seven days in.
 Individuals may be contagious for two or three days before symptoms appear and are contagious for a period afterward.
 In all of this, conditions vary: The CDC says that more severe cases can be contagious for as long as 20 days after the onset of symptoms, for example, though most people are not contagious after 10 days.
 Symptoms themselves can resolve within days, leading most people to feel fine after a week.

 Those who are infected may test negative for the virus between 17 and 20 days after diagnosis.
-Notice, though, that they’re also more likely than not to test negative before symptoms kick in: until day four, two-thirds of tests return negative, according to one study, despite the patient probably being both contagious and about to show symptoms.
+Notice, though, that they’re also more likely than not to test negative before symptoms kick in: Until Day 4, two-thirds of tests return negative, according to one study, despite the patient probably being both contagious and about to show symptoms.

 We can take that estimated time frame and build out an (admittedly complex) grid contrasting known White House infections to what we’d expect from a typical course of infection.